chatterjee007-dev/Data-Science-Portfolio/Python/Project_02_Counting_Frequency/README.md

 4. **Performance Optimization** :
    - Optimize the code for handling very large input strings efficiently.

+5. **Extended Functionality** :
+   - Add functionality to find the word with the highest length if frequencies are the same.

+6.  **Visualization** :
+    - Incorporate visualizations such as word clouds to better illustrate

+## View on GitHub
 - You can view this project on GitHub: [Data-Science-Portfolio](https://github.com/chatterjee007-dev/Data-Science-Portfolio/tree/main) under the directory **Python/Project_02_Counting_Frequency/Counting_Frequency.ipynb**.